Scottish Power Business Energy

 Cons:

-As well as being a leading business electricity and commercial gas supplier, Scottish Power is a leading renewable energy generator that operates Southern Scotland’s electricity grid.
+As well as being a top commercial electricity and business gas supplier, Scottish Power is a leading renewable energy generator that operates the electricity grid in southern Scotland.

-In this section, we’ll outline some of their key energy assets in the UK.
+In this section, we outline some of their key energy assets in the UK.

 Scottish Power operates over 3 GW of wind power capacity across the UK, including onshore and offshore wind farms like Whitelee Windfarm and East Anglia ONE Offshore Windfarm.